forezs/PGoRocketFarm/README.md

 # Simple Script to autofarm TeamR in PoGo
 ____
 ## Requirements
 !!!
-Works only with Windows
+Don't work on OSX
 - First of all install modules from requirements.txt with pip
 - Install [scrcpy](https://github.com/Genymobile/scrcpy)
 ____